benwoosley/benwoosley/README.md

 # Hi, I'm **Benjamin Woosley**. ![visitors](https://visitor-badge.glitch.me/badge?page_id=bdw271.bdw271)

 Currently, I am studying computer science at the University of Kentucky.
-I love learning about new tech, and building things.
-Lately, I have been building a webstie, and learning C programming.
-I'm going to brush up on some Python DSA very soon...
+I love making things, and building relationships.

+As a programmer, I enjoy using my attention to detail and creative thinking to come up with solutions.

 ### 💻 What I've been up to...
 <!--START_SECTION:waka-->
 ```text